peiyaoh/hci-ux-learning-resources/README.md

-# Human-Computer Interaction (HCI) and User Experience (UX) Learning Resources
+# HCI and UX Learning Resources
-A collection of learning resources on the topics of Human-Computer Interaction and User Experience
+A collection of learning resources on the topics of Human-Computer Interaction (HCI) and User Experience (UX).

 ## Books/Article Collections